 Beyond the poor function issues, there are other health concerns and complications with the Stryker hip replacement.
 Damage that can be caused from the metal flakes and to the surrounding bones and tissue can cause permanent problems, disabilities and in extreme cases, even death.
 The Stryker hip complications that fall into this category are:

 - Metal poisoning.
 The chromium and cobalt metal flakes that are released into the tissue and bloodstream can cause metallosis or metal poisoning.
 These metals have been known to cause organ and nerve damage as well as have links to cancer when they are at high levels in the body.

 - Bone complications.
 The bone surrounding the implant may weaken, causing bone loss and fractures.

 - Tissue damage.
 The metal corrosion into the surrounding tissue can cause severe pain, tissue damage and pseudotumors in the patient.

 In the cases of metal poisoning, the resulting damage may not be apparent for many years to come, which is why it is so important to discuss your options with a personal injury attorney that specializes in Stryker hip complication lawsuits.
 Even if you are having no symptoms now, we encourage you to call us to discuss your options to protect you in case of medical problems you may experience down the road.

 We Are Your Stryker Hip Complications Experts!

 Not all medical or personal injury attorneys are experienced with the complex nature of metal on metal hip replacement cases.
-At Rosenfeld Injury Lawyers, we have been involved in these types of cases since the very beginning of the metal on metal hip replacement complications.
+At Drug Law Center, we have been involved in these types of cases since the very beginning of the metal on metal hip replacement complications.
 We have undergone extensive research into this unique area of medical device defects and their resulting effects on the patients that have them.